 Morphing structures

-For a recent paper, see here
+For a recent paper, see Multi-parameter actuation of a neutrally stable shell.

 1. Corsi, G., De Simone, A., Maurini, C., & Vidoli, S. (2019).
 A neutrally stable shell in a Stokes flow: a rotational Taylor’s sheet.
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 475(2227), 20190178. https://doi.org/10.1098/rspa.2019.0178 [Publisher] [Pdf]